Prasophyllum canaliculatum

-Prasophyllum canaliculatum, commonly known as the channelled leek orchid or summer leek orchid, is a species of orchid endemic to a small area of southern New South Wales.
+Prasophyllum canaliculatum, commonly known as channelled leek orchid or summer leek orchid, is a species of orchid endemic to a small area of southern New South Wales.
 It has a single tubular, bright green leaf and up to twenty five scented, greenish-red or brownish flowers on a flowering stem.
 It grows in woodland at altitudes around 1000 m where only about two hundred plants survive.

 Description

 Prasophyllum canaliculatum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped, bright green leaf, 250-400 mm long, about 3 mm wide with a purplish-red base.
 The free part of the leaf beyond the flowering stem is 120-200 mm long.
 Between five and twenty five fragrant flowers are crowded along a flowering spike 50-110 mm long.
 The flowers are red, greenish red or brownish red and 7-9 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is narrow egg-shaped to lance-shaped, 7-9 mm long, 4-5 mm wide and turned downwards.
 The lateral sepals are linear to lance-shaped, 7-9 mm long, about 2 mm and erect or curved forwards.
 The petals are linear to lance-shaped, about 7 mm long and 2 mm wide.
 The labellum is broadly elliptic to egg-shaped, about 6 mm long, 4 mm wide and turns upwards through about 90° near its tip.
 The edges of the labellum are flared and there is a green to reddish channelled callus in its centre.
 Flowering occurs from December to January.